oakes/java-assignments/1.1-arrays-and-classes/README.md

 ## Description

 We spent time going over examples of when to use an array, a class, or a combination of both.
 For this assignment, come up with five of your own examples.
 It should be in the same format as in class: a short description followed by the code that represents it.
 You can use the JREPL to test your code.
-Try to have at least one of them be a nested data structure (a class that contains an array, for example).
+All examples should use a class.

 ## Example